-To assist instructors in creating a complete course outline for their course(s) and to provide students with a consistent presentation of course information, the College of Biological Science is asking all instructors to adopt the following minimum requirements for course outlines.
+To assist instructors in creating a complete course outline for their course(s) and to provide students with a consistent presentation of course information, the College of Biological Science is now using the E-Outline Tool developed here at the University of Guelph.

 The purpose of a course outline (or syllabus) is to provide students with a description of the course goals, desired learning outcomes, specific content, modes of learning, resources to support content, assessment methods and due dates, and any relevant course policies of which students need to be aware.

 The outline should be considered a contract between instructors and students.
 Changes to the structure of a course during a course offering should be avoided, and modifying the methods and timing of evaluation can be made only with unanimous consent of the students.